Ashenafi Kebede: Career

-performed in 1968 with the Bulgarian Symphonic orchestra.
+performed in 1968 with the Bulgarian Symphonic Orchestra.

 Ashenafi spoke of his physical and mental isolation in the United States during the late 1970s and 1980s.

 Legacy

 Ashenafi died in Tallahassee, Florida, May 8, 1998.
+He left behind a son, Yared Ashenafi and three daughters; Nina Ashenafi Richardson, a judge, married to Tallahassee City Commissioner Curtis Richardson; Samrawit Ashenafi; and Senait Ashenafi, an actress.

-He left behind a son, Yared Ashenafi and three daughters; Nina Ashenafi Richardson, a judge, married to Tallahassee City Commissioner Curtis B. Richardson; Samrawit Ashenafi; and Senait Ashenafi, an actress.
+The Ashenafi Kedebe Performing Arts Center was inaugurated in 2024 at the Yared School of Music by prime minister Abiy Ahmed, named after Ashenafi in part due to his time at the music school as its first director.